 The Little Yellow Door

 Keep your candles.
 Keep your Poundland balloons.
 And keep your well-meaning confetti that we still can’t get out of our rug four years later.
 No, when you want birthday drinks at your house—without actually having to deal with the mess of having everyone at your house—head to The Little Yellow Door.
-This converted townhouse in Notting Hill operates under the illusion of being a group of mates' place that just happens to serve excellent cocktails and has a handy resident DJ at the weekends.
-You can email or WhatsApp one of the ‘flatmates’ to book, but whether you go for an early evening situation with board games and boozy decanters, or for late-night dancing in their downstairs party den is up to you.
+This converted townhouse in Notting Hill operates under the illusion of being a group of mates place that just happens to serve excellent cocktails and has a handy resident DJ in attendance at the weekends.
+Whether you go for an early evening situation with board games and boozy decanters, or for late-night dancing in their downstairs party den is up to you.

 Your only aim for your birthday night is to not end up in a police station.
 Unless of course, you’re talking about converted Shoreditch police station, TT Liquor.
 You get to this popular speakeasy through the TT Liquor Store and it’s a proper charmer of a bar.
-Think strong cocktails, a great selection of wines, and cells converted into big, red leather booths that are perfect for groups.
-It also has regular boozy tasting sessions if you’re after an evening complete with activities.
+Think strong cocktails, a great selection of wines, and cells converted into big, red leather booths that are perfect for groups and decidedly badass.
+It also has regular tasting sessions if you’re after an evening complete with activities.